 - By credit card.

 - A convenience fee may apply depending on the method of payment.
-If you elect to pay by physical check, please note that payment must be received and processed before the installment date, to avoid having that payment charged to the method on file.
+If you elect to pay by physical check, please note that payment must be received and processed before the installment date, to avoid having that payment charged to the payment method on file.

 - A $25 processing fee will be added to your invoice for any check or EFT returned unpaid, or credit card declined.